 AMD R9 370X has been launched by AMD on 28 August 2015, to compete against the Nvidia GTX 950 which was launched on 21st of August by Nvidia.
-The AMD 370X replaces the AMD 270X which has been one of the best graphics card in the mid range, priced close to Rs.
-14,000 in Indian market.
+The AMD 370X replaces the AMD 270X which has been one of the best graphics cards in the mid-range, priced close to Rs.
+14,000 in the Indian market.

-AMD released the AMD R9 370 and R9 360 at the CES 2015 but did not released the AMD 370X which is the true successor to top selling AMD 270X.
+AMD released the AMD R9 370 and R9 360 at the CES 2015 but did not release the AMD 370X which is the true successor to top-selling AMD 270X.

 You can read more about the performance of Nvidia GTX 950 Here.